Three invariants of strange attractors derived through hypergeometric entropy: Extended theory and the correlation concentration

 The corresponding R\'{e}nyi entropy $\widetilde{\cH}_{m}(\sig)$ is defined by the relation (\ref{def:H}).
 Here and hereafter, the tilde denotes the approximated function.
 We can check that this function precisely obeys the scaling laws of Eqs.~(\ref{scaling:sig_DK}) and (\ref{scaling:sig_A}).
-Specifically, a small calculation shows that
+Specifically, it can be shown that, for the \q{microscopic} limit,